 - Gather feedback from users to measure effectiveness of the technology.
 With the help of a VR heatmap, you can generate a pattern on the areas that users tend to focus on.

 GMetri XR Platform has helped multiple leading companies take their employee onboarding process to the next level.
-We at GMetri, help you and your company get on board with tomorrow’s technology and zoom ahead.
+We at GMetri - the Virtual Reality Company, help you and your company get on board with tomorrow’s technology and zoom ahead.
+View more posts on the Virtual Reality Blog.